CY5051 - Quantitative Analysis (2023/24)

 4. Evaluate any errors arising from a determination and assess the reliability of the results obtained.

-The module will be assessed by a mix of time-constrained assessments of varying length, and a practical report.
+The module will be assessed by a time-constrained assessment and a practical report.

-There will be two short-answer progress tests one of 30 min duration (20%) - this will assess the ability of students to perform appropriate calculations and to describe accurately the principles of the analytical methods and to assess understanding of the principles of chromatography.
-This element will provide both summative and formative assessment.
-The second of 1 h duration (50%) will examine the students’ understanding of UV/Visible spectrometry and electrochemistry as well as their grasp of the principles of analysis and ability to use results to calculate levels of the analyte in samples appropriately.
+The time constrained assessment will be an online progress test of 45 min duration (40%) - this will assess the ability of students to perform appropriate calculations and to describe accurately the principles of the analytical methods and to assess understanding of the principles of chromatography.
 This element will provide both summative and formative assessment.

-The coursework component will require completing the practical session and reporting the results in the style of a Journal article, which will also develop communication skills and engaging with the literature.
+The coursework component (60%) will require completing the practical session and reporting the results in the style of a lab report, which will also develop communication skills and engaging with the literature.

 A minimum aggregate mark of 40% will be required to pass the module.
 If the module is passed on reassessment, then the maximum mark awarded will be 40%.